opentoonz/opentoonz_docs/source/create_animations_using_plastic_tool.rst

     6. Adjust the Mesh Margin value.
 This parameter is expressed in pixels because it is used when the texture is projected on the mesh, the right amount of margin is needed to preserve the aliasing of the picture.

-    7. If you are creating a mesh from a sub-xsheet, you can choose which elements of the subxsheet will be used by the Plastic tools for computing the mesh: simply turn off visibility for the elements that will not contribute to the mesh outline.
+    7. If you are creating a mesh from a sub-Xsheet, you can choose which elements of the sub-Xsheet will be used by the Plastic tools for computing the mesh: simply turn off visibility for the elements that will not contribute to the mesh outline.

     8. Click the Apply button to create the mesh.
 Now you can see the mesh drawn in green colour in the main viewer, and a new purple column in the Xsheet next to the TC.